escamoteur/watch_it/README_EXTENDED.md

 ### Trigger a rebuild on GetIt Scope changes
 As it is possible that objects registered in a higher GetIt-Scope can shadow objects of the same registration type in a lower scope it is important to ensure that the UI can update its references to the newly active object (the one last registered).
-The get_it_mixin detects such changes and updates them on the next rebuild but if you want to ensure that this happens immediately you can put a call to
+The watch_it detects such changes and updates them on the next rebuild but if you want to ensure that this happens immediately you can put a call to

 ```dart
   /// Will triger a rebuild of the Widget if any new GetIt-Scope is pushed or popped